MicrosoftCloudEssentials-LearningHub/PDFs-Invoice-Processing-Fapp-OpenFramework/README.md

      <img width="750" alt="image" src="https://github.com/user-attachments/assets/f3426130-2de5-46a0-96f0-4c6e15e57975">

 4. **Assign the Role**: Assign the new role using `az cosmosdb sql role assignment create`.
-Use the previously recorded role definition ID for the `--role-definition-id` argument, the unique identifier for your identity for the `--principal-id` argument, and your account's ID for the `--scope` argument.
+Use the previously recorded role definition ID for the `--role-definition-id` argument, the unique identifier for your identity for the `--principal-id` argument, and your `account's ID and the Function App` for the `--scope` argument.
+You need to do this for both the Function App to read metadata from Cosmos DB and your ID to access and view the information.

      > You can extract the `principal-id`, from `Identity` of the `Function App`: